ongardie/xrms/plugins/custom_fields/README.txt

 This is the custom_fields plugin for XRMS.
-The installation and configuration information is contained in the "XRMS Custom Fields plug - Administrators' Guide" (cf_admin_guide.pdf), which should be read prior to installation.
+The installation and configuration information is contained in the /xrms/doc/users/XRMS_Administrator_Guide.pdf, Chapter 7 which should be read prior to installation.

 DO NOT enable both the custom_fields plugin and its predecessor, the info plugin, on the